-Rebecca David is a senior assistant manager at the Medical Library from Nanyang Technological University, Lee Kong Chian School of Medicine (LKCMedicine).
+Rebecca David is a manager at the Medical Library from Nanyang Technological University, Lee Kong Chian School of Medicine (LKCMedicine).
 Her key responsibilities include managing information literacy, education research, and grants for the Medical Library at LKCMedicine.
 Rebecca David collaborates and works closely with faculty at LKCMedicine to facilitate Team-Based Learning (TBL) sessions and outreach Continuing Medical Education (CME) courses for healthcare professionals.
 She also drives the Student Consultation Services (SCS) for Year 4 medical students who pursue a mandatory scholarly project at LKCMedicine.
 Rebecca David also promotes scholarship efforts in publications to align with the educational goals of the University and user needs.
 She won the best presenter award at the 2020 International Conference on Higher Education, Research and Knowledge (ICHERK).

 Masters in Education, The University of Adelaide, Australia (2013)